MRI Technologists: Duties, Salary, and How to Become One

 • Maintaining relevant patient records

-MRI Technologists: Salary and job outlook
+MRI tech salary and job outlook

 MRI technologist job outlook

-A key driver for this need is an aging U.S. population of baby boomers susceptible to conditions like Alzheimer’s, which require imaging technology to diagnose and monitor.
+A key driver for this need is an aging US population of baby boomers susceptible to conditions like Alzheimer’s, which require imaging technology to diagnose and monitor.

-How to Become an MRI technologist
+How to become an MRI tech

+MRI techs operate magnetic resonance imaging technology to provide scans that health care professionals use to diagnose internal conditions.
 Start preparing for your future as a health care professional by taking a flexible, online course like the University of Michigan’s Anatomy Specialization, which teaches the foundations of human anatomy, including the major organ systems, their functions, and their relationships within the body.

-The University of Pennsylvania’s Vital Signs: Understanding What the Body Is Telling Us, meanwhile, introduces course takers to the ways that the vital signs – heart rate, blood pressure, body temperature, respiration rate, and pain – communicate important information about the physiological status of the human body.
+The University of Pennsylvania’s Vital Signs: Understanding What the Body Is Telling Us, meanwhile, introduces course takers to the ways that the vital signs—heart rate, blood pressure, body temperature, respiration rate, and pain—communicate important information about the physiological status of the human body.

 Article sources